Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 harsher on the realtime allocator, so try to avoid them for simple things.

 ## Defining an Audio ECS Runner

-**Warning:** Currently, Myri’s features haven’t migrated to Audio ECS yet.
-But you can still create your own Audio ECS runtime manually.

 To create an Audio ECS instance, you need to define a runner.
 The runner is an unmanaged struct that receives callbacks from Audio ECS on the audio thread.
 The